DeepLabCut/DeepLabCut/docs/functionDetails.md

 ### Cross Validation of Inference parameters (a maDeepLabCut CRITICAL POINT!):

 You need to cross validate parameters before inference.
-Here, you will run the new function (below) that will smartly try to optimize your inference_config.yaml file.
-You can also manually edit this file, if needed!
+Here, you will run the new function (below) that will smartly try to optimize your `inference_config.yaml` file.
+You can also manually edit this file afterwards, if needed!

 ```python
 deeplabcut.evaluate_multianimal_crossvalidate(config_path, Shuffles=[1], edgewisecondition=True, leastbpts=1, init_points=20, n_iter=50, target='rpck_train')